 Q. I’m nearly 65 and retired but have excellent health care coverage under my wife’s employer plan.
 We hope to use this until she retires in 10 years.
 But if I don’t enroll in Medicare now, will I be penalized when I sign up after her retirement?

 A. No, as long as you follow Medicare’s rules.
 Almost anybody who is retired but has group health coverage from the employer of a spouse who is still working does not need to sign up for Medicare Part B on reaching 65.
-When your spouse retires—or gets laid off or otherwise loses employer health coverage—you will then be entitled to a special enrollment period to sign up.
-This period lasts for eight months after employer coverage comes to an end.
+When your spouse retires —or gets laid off or otherwise stops working for this employer — you will then be entitled to a special enrollment period to sign up.
+This period lasts for up to eight months after employer coverage comes to an end.
 As long as you enroll in Part B (which covers doctors’ and other outpatient services) during this time frame, you won’t incur a late penalty.
-You’ll also get a guaranteed right to buy medigap supplemental insurance within six months of enrolling in Part B.
+You’ll also get a guaranteed right to buy medigap supplemental insurance (without any current or past health issues being used to determine the amount of your premiums) within six months of enrolling in Part B.

 You can enroll in Part A (hospital insurance) during your seven-month initial enrollment period around your 65th birthday.
 It won’t cost you anything—there are no premiums for Part A if you’re entitled to Medicare—but it provides an opportunity to tell Social Security that you’re delaying Part B because you have health coverage under your spouse’s employer plan, and this fact will be recorded in its computer system.